FMMT666/SyrSafeTechLogger/README.md

     2024;02;27; 21;29;55; 20; 5000 mbar; 0; 59617mL; 1; FF
     2024;02;27; 21;29;57; 20; 4900 mbar; 0; 0mL; 60; FF

-Next version after this will have the units remove.
-For compatibility with the original version, the "--raw" parameter can be used to create an unaltered output.

 [...]

-[...]

 to be continued ...

 ---
+## NEWS

-CHANGES 02/2024:
+### CHANGES 2024/02/XX:
     - initial q&d version
     - added file output
     - added sample output file
     - added some command line options
     - added alarm state query
     - added the delay option
+    - removed units from output
+    - added the raw parameter to display the removed units

+---
+## TODO
+    - IP address as command line parameter
+    - a "--test" or "--check" parameter to check connection and device
+    - a "--state" parameter to read and display all settings
+    - iOS Shortcuts to change profiles
+    - option to skip saving/displaying data if nothing happens
+    - Octave data reader
+    - SyrSafeTechStat.py app, ncurses-like; with profile switching, etc.
+    - (.)config file; Windoze: where to put this?

 ---
 Have a nice day
 FMMT666(ASkr)

 ---
 [1]: https://www.syr.de/en/Products/CB9D9A72-BC51-40CE-840E-73401981A519/SafeTech-Connect